-Available as individualized study for students in their third year of study.
-Specialized training program designed for Christian Education majors and minors.
-Prerequisite: Students are expected to have completed a minimum of 12 credits of non-fieldwork, Professional Education coursework (see Christian Education graduation requirements) successfully completed.
-By permission of the instructor.
+This course is available as individualized study for students in their third year of study.
+It is a specialized training program designed for Christian Education majors and minors.
+Prerequisite: Students are expected to have successfully completed a minimum of 12 credits of non-fieldwork, with appropriate Professional Education coursework (see Christian Education graduation requirements).
+Enrollment is by permission of the instructor.